 The Fog paradigm provides reduced latency and context awareness because of the localisation of Fog nodes; and supports vertically-isolated latency-sensitive applications by providing ubiquitous, scalable, layered and federated network connectivity [9].
 Fog nodes deploy and provision same types of services as provisioned by Cloud computing viz: SaaS, PaaS and IaaS.
 Additionally, the Fogging architecture uses one or more collaborative end-user clients or near-organisation Edge devices to carry out a substantial amount of communication, control, configuration, measurement and management services.
 It is a paradigm that extends Cloud Computing services to the edge of the network.
-The distinguishing characteristic being that: whereas Cloud environment may be geographically a long way away from the organisation, often not even knowing where the Cloud-based services are much closer to end-users, with dense geographical distribution, and much better support for mobility.
+The distinguishing characteristic being that: whereas Cloud environment may be geographically a long way away from the organisation, often not even knowing where the Cloud-based services actually reside and relying heavily on the wider Internet bandwidths; Fog services are much closer to end-users, with dense geographical distribution, and much better support for mobility.